-The bill eliminates the restriction that the Medicaid waivers operate for only three to four years each.
+Prior law required that these waivers operate for only three or four years each.
+The act eliminates this restriction.

-Current law places further restrictions on the autism-related Medicaid waivers.
-No individual may receive services under such a waiver for more than three years and an individual receiving intensive therapeutic services under the waiver is forever ineligible to receive intensive therapeutic services under any other component of the Medicaid program.
-The bill eliminates these restrictions.
+Prior law also placed further restrictions on the autism-related Medicaid waivers.
+No individual could receive services under such a waiver for more than three years and an individual receiving intensive therapeutic services under the waiver was forever ineligible to receive intensive therapeutic services under any other component of the Medicaid program.
+The act eliminates these restrictions.